 And what did art mean?
 The last time art was in a dream, my daughter was instructed to take her paintings with her when leaving her job (she doesn’t paint).
 It was prophetic and fulfilled when she took up quilting again, starting a BLOG, and ended up teaching over 100,000 students on-line to QUILT!

 But, except for a few keepsakes, my boxes don’t contain much of anything that can be considered art.
 Overnight that answer became clearer.
 I thought of the dining table in my home which is necessary to eat from, but the centerpiece optional.
-The wall nearby is needed to separate the ding room from the hall, but the wall-hangings are optional.
+The wall nearby is needed to separate the dining room from the hall, but the wall-hangings are optional.
 The piano in the corner is needed to play music, but the flowers on the top of it are optional.
 I see.
 The art in my home are the items I can do without!

 So what God is telling me is even more clear: THOUGH I DIDN’T KNOW WHERE TO BEGIN; I WAS TAKING PE CLASS; and I NEEDED TO LOSE WHAT I COULD DO WITHOUT.